-What can we tell by looking at the objectives for this lesson as they are correlated to their respective cells in the table?
+What can we tell by looking at the objectives for this lesson?
 For one, we notice that the majority of objectives for this lesson appear in the first two columns of the table, under the “Cognitive Process Dimension” headers Remember and Understand, respectively.
 We will recall from the previous lesson that these are the lowest-level cognitive processes in Bloom’s Taxonomy.
 And when you think about it, this makes sense – this Participant Guide is designed to present basic, introductory knowledge about the ADDIE process to an audience of non-instructional design practitioners.
 The idea is that getting you – an FPD 200 participant – to remember and understand basic knowledge about ADDIE in this guide will eventually enable you to apply, analyze, and evaluate instructional design processes elsewhere in this course.
 Only one of the objectives in this lesson of the Participant Guide correlates to a higher cognitive function: application.

-Also, notice that the all of the objectives fall into the conceptual knowledge dimension.
+Also, notice that all of the objectives fall into the conceptual knowledge dimension.
 This also makes sense, since the majority of our content for this lesson – and this Participant Guide in general – is composed of basic facts and concepts relating to a particular part of the ADDIE model.

 So, what does this tell us about the types of assessments that we may think of developing for this course?
 In particular, it points to the fact that whatever assessment method or methods we select to measure learning objectives will call on learners to remember or understand basic concepts.
 Generally speaking, these are fairly basic performance outcomes that can be measured using similarly basic assessment methods that allow learners to demonstrate conceptual knowledge.
 However, one of these objectives – ELO 6 – requires learners to actually apply cognitive knowledge.
 This may or may not require a separate method of assessment than the other objectives.
 In order to make this determination, we will need to get a better idea of the particular methods that we can employ.